-5.3.1 Hazard Description: An intense tropical weather system with a well-defined circulation, producing maximum sustained winds of 74 mph or greater.
+5.3.1 Hazard Description: A hurricane is an intense tropical weather system with a well-defined circulation, producing maximum sustained winds of 74 mph or greater.
 Hurricane intensity is classified into five categories using the Saffir-Simpson Hurricane Scale.
 Winds in a hurricane range from 74 to 95 mph for a Category 1 hurricane to greater than 156 mph for a Category 5 hurricane.
 Hurricanes can cause catastrophic damage to coastlines and areas several hundred miles inland.
 Hurricanes can produce winds exceeding 155 miles per hour as well as tornadoes and microbursts.
 Additionally, hurricanes can create storm surges along the coast and cause extensive damage from heavy rainfall.
-Floods and flying debris from the excessive winds are often the deadly and destructive results of these weather events.
-Tropical Cyclone events can include storm surge, high winds, heavy rainfall and tornados individually and in combination covering large areas of the state.
-Below are descriptions of each of these type of events:
+Floods and flying debris from excessive winds are often the deadliest and most destructive results of hurricanes.
+Hurricane hazards can include storm surge, high winds, heavy rainfall, and tornados individually and in combination covering large areas of the state.
+Below are descriptions of each of these hazard types:

 Storm Surge: An abnormal rise in sea level accompanying a hurricane or other intense storm, and whose height is the difference between the observed sea surface and the level that would have occurred in the absence of the cyclone.
-Storm surge that is produced by a tropical cyclone is a function of both geography and the cyclone's characteristics.
-Tropical cyclone characteristics affecting storm surge values include the intensity of the hurricane, angle of approach, and forward speed.
+Storm surge produced by a tropical cyclone is a function of the geography of the coastline, the intensity of the hurricane, the angle of approach, and the forward speed.

-High Winds: Extremely dangerous winds will cause extensive damage: Wellconstructed frame homes could sustain major roof and siding damage.
+High Winds: Extremely dangerous winds will cause extensive damage: Well-constructed frame homes could sustain major roof and siding damage.
 Many shallowly rooted trees will be snapped or uprooted and block numerous roads.
 Neartotal power loss is expected with outages that could last from several days to weeks.